stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 The early days of the Semantic Web saw fairly lightweight approaches with the establishment of vocabularies such as FOAF (to describe people and their affiliations) and Dublin Core (for bibliographic data).
 Vocabularies themselves were formalised using RDFS or simply as human-readable HTML web pages defining each term.
 The main approach of this *Web of Data* was that a URI identified a *resource* (e.g. an author) with a HTML *representation* for human readers, along with a RDF representation for machine-readable data of the same resource.
 By using [*content negotiation*](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) in HTTP, the same identifier could be used in both views, avoiding `index.html` vs `index.rdf` exposure in the URLs.
 The concept of *namespaces* gave a way to give a group of RDF resources with the same URI base from a Semantic Web-aware service a common *prefix*, avoiding repeated long URLs.

-The mid-2000s saw large academic interest and growth of the Semantic Web, with the development of more formal representation system for ontologies, such as OWL [[W 2012]], allowing complex class hierarchies and logic inference rules following *open world* paradigm.
+The mid-2000s saw large academic interest and growth of the Semantic Web, with the development of more formal representation system for ontologies, such as OWL [[W3C 2012]], allowing complex class hierarchies and logic inference rules following *open world* paradigm.
 More human-readable syntaxes for RDF such as Turtle evolved at this time, and conferences such as [ISWC](https://iswc2022.semanticweb.org/) [[Horrocks 2002]] gained traction, with a large interest in knowledge representation and logic systems based on Semantic Web technologies evolving at the same time.

-Established Semantic Web services and standards include: SPARQL [[SPARQL 2013]] (pattern-based triple queries), [named graphs](https://www.w3.org/TR/rdf11-concepts/#section-dataset) [[Wood 2014]] (triples expanded to *quads* to indicate statement source or represent conflicting views), triple/quad stores (graph databases such as OpenLink Virtuoso, GraphDB, 4Store), mature RDF libraries (including Redland RDF, Apache Jena, Eclipse RDF4J, RDFLib, RDF.rb, rdflib.js), and graph visualisation.
+Established Semantic Web services and standards include: SPARQL [[W3C 2013]] (pattern-based triple queries), [named graphs](https://www.w3.org/TR/rdf11-concepts/#section-dataset) [[Wood 2014]] (triples expanded to *quads* to indicate statement source or represent conflicting views), triple/quad stores (graph databases such as OpenLink Virtuoso, GraphDB, 4Store), mature RDF libraries (including Redland RDF, Apache Jena, Eclipse RDF4J, RDFLib, RDF.rb, rdflib.js), and graph visualisation.

 RDF is one way to implement *knowledge graphs*, a system of named edges and nodes[^5] [[Nurdiati 2008]], which when used to represent a sufficiently detailed model of the world, can then be queried and processed to answer detailed research questions.
 The creation of RDF-based knowledge graphs grew particularly in fields like bioinformatics, e.g. for describing genomes and proteins [[Goble 2008], [Williams 2012]].
 In theory, the use of RDF by the life sciences would enable interoperability between the many data repositories and support combined views of the many aspects of bio-entities – however in practice most institutions ended up making their own ontologies and identifiers, for what to the untrained eye would mean roughly the same.
-One can argue that the toll of adding the semantic logic system of rich ontologies meant that small, but fundamental, differences in opinion (e.g. *should a gene identifier signify just the particular DNA sequence letters, or those letters as they appear in a particular position on a human chromosome?*) lead to large differences in representational granularity, and thus needed different identifiers.
+One can argue that the toll of adding the semantic logic system of rich ontologies meant that small, but fundamental, differences in opinion (e.g. *should a gene identifier signify just the particular DNA sequence letters, or those letters as they appear in a particular position on a human chromosome?*) led to large differences in representational granularity, and thus needed different identifiers.

 Facing these challenges, thanks to the use of universal identifiers in the form of URIs, *mappings* could retrospectively be developed not just between resources, but also across vocabularies.
 Such mappings can be expressed themselves using lightweight and flexible RDF vocabularies such as SKOS [[Isaac 2009]] (e.g. `dct:title skos:closeMatch schema:name` to indicate near equivalence of two properties).
 Exemplifying the need for such cross-references, automated ontology mappings have identified large potential overlaps like 372 definitions of `Person` [[Hu 2011]].

 The move towards *Open Science* data sharing practices did from the late 2000s encourage knowledge providers to distribute collections of RDF descriptions as downloadable *datasets*,[^6] so that their clients can avoid thousands of HTTP requests for individual resources.
 This enabled local processing, mapping and data integration across datasets (e.g. Open PHACTS [[Groth 2014]]), rather than relying on the providers’ RDF and SPARQL endpoints (which could become overloaded when handling many concurrent, complex queries).

 With these trends, an emerging problem was that adopters of the Semantic Web primarily utillised it as a set of graph technologies, with little consideration to existing Web resources.
 This meant that links stayed mainly within a single information system, with little URI reuse even with large term overlaps [[Kamdar 2017]].
 Just like *link rot* affect regular Web pages and their citations from scholarly communication [[Klein 2014]], for a majority of described RDF resources in the [Linked Open Data](https://lod-cloud.net/) (LOD) Cloud’s gathering of more than thousand datasets, unfortunately do not actually link to (still) downloadable (*dereferenceable*) Linked Data [[Polleres 2020]].
-Another challenge facing potential adopters is the plethora of choices, not just to navigate, understand and select to reuse the many possible vocabularies and ontologies [[Carriero 2020]], but also technological choices on RDF serialisation (at least [7 formats](https://www.w3.org/TR/rdf11-primer/#section-graph-syntax)), type system (RDFS [[Guha 2014]], OWL [[W 2012]], OBO [[Tirmizi 2011]], SKOS [[Isaac 2009]]), and deployment challenges [[Sauermann 2008]] (e.g. hash vs slash in namespaces, HTTP status codes and PID redirection strategies).
+Another challenge facing potential adopters is the plethora of choices, not just to navigate, understand and select to reuse the many possible vocabularies and ontologies [[Carriero 2020]], but also technological choices on RDF serialisation (at least [7 formats](https://www.w3.org/TR/rdf11-primer/#section-graph-syntax)), type system (RDFS [[Guha 2014]], OWL [[W3C 2012]], OBO [[Tirmizi 2011]], SKOS [[Isaac 2009]]), and deployment challenges [[Sauermann 2008]] (e.g. hash vs slash in namespaces, HTTP status codes and PID redirection strategies).

 #### Linked Data: Rebuilding the Web of Data {#sec:ld-web}